-MSL 520 Foundations of Interscholastic Athletic Administration (3 cr)

-MSL 522 Facility and Event Management in Interscholastic Athletic Administration (3 cr)

-MSL 523 Governance and Legal Regulation for Interscholastic Athletics (3 cr)

-MSL 524 Operations Management in Athletic Administration (3 cr)

-MSL 586: Advanced Strength, Speed and Conditioning (Prepares students for the Certified Strength and Conditioning Specialist (CSCS) certification exam - an essential credential to coach at the NCAA Division I and II levels).
+MBA 572D Management of Sports 3 cr MSL 520 Foundations of Interscholastic Athletic Administration 3 cr MSL 522 Facility and Event Management in Interscholastic Athletic Administration 3 cr MSL 523 Governance and Legal Regulation for Interscholastic Athletics 3 cr MSL 524 Operations Management in Athletic Administration 3 cr MSL 586: Advanced Strength, Speed and Conditioning (Prepares students for the Certified Strength and Conditioning Specialist (CSCS) certification examan essential credential to coach at the NCAA Divisi I and II levels).

-Tourism and Hospitality Management [Professional Certificate] (15 credits)
+Tourism and Hospitality Management [Professional Certificate] 15 cr

-The Tourism and Hospitality Management Certificate program prepares students for entry- to mid-level positions in various segments of tourism and hospitality industry such as cruise lines and tour companies, hotels and resorts, restaurants and other foodservice companies, attractions and gaming, meeting and event planning, transportation, and destination management.
-Today's tourism and hospitality, as one of the fastest growing industries in the world, extends from small independent operations to globally-connected, multi-site organizations transcending geographical boundaries.
+The Tourism and Hospitality Management Certificate program prepares students for entry to mid-level positions in various segments of tourism and hospitality industry such as cruise lines and tour companies, hotels and resorts, restaurants and other foodservice companies, attractions and gaming, meeting and event planning, transportation, and destination management.
+Today's tourism and hospitality, as one of the fastest growing industries in the world, extends from small independent operations to globally-connected multi-site organizations transcending geographical boundaries.
 This program aims to prepare students for employment in management positions in the tourism and hospitality industry and/or to provide supplemental training for persons who previously or currently employed in these occupations.
 This program also creates a pathway for exciting career opportunities for those who are passionate about interacting with people, creating exceptional experiences and thrive in an environment where no two days are the same.